GoogleChromeLabs/chrome-devrel-review-bot/README.md

    The comment also contains direct links to the new or updates pages for the author's convenience.
 1. As the PR is updated, the comment is replaced with new information (rather than creating new comments, which could get spammy).
+We detect the old comment by looking for a unique string embedded within the comment (it's an HTML comment).

 [webhook]: https://docs.github.com/en/developers/webhooks-and-events/about-webhooks